dp-betalock/DJITelloDrone-YOLOv8/README.md

 - Visual Studio Build Tools (insert more info here)
 - [CUDA Toolkit 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive)
 > CUDA is for NVIDIA GPUs; CUDA Toolkit 11.8 works with PyTorch 2.1.0)
+- Download desired YOLOv8 model size under 'Performance Metrics' and 'Detection (COCO)' at [Ultralytics YOLOv8 Docs](https://docs.ultralytics.com/models/yolov8/#performance-metrics) to acquire a yolov8(n/s/m/l/x).pt file that will be used later

 ## Cloning the Repository
 1. In GitHub, under the green '<> Code' button, copy the HTTPS URL